learosema/leassembly/talk/SLIDES.md

 }
 ```

 No closures.
-WASM spec still work in progress.
+WASM closure spec still in the works.

 -----------------------------------------------